8 ways to cure scabies

 So you have an enemy you can’t see or feel.

 As the mites tunnel around under your skin they stay just below a few layers of skin and just above the “meat”.
 That is their ideal environment.
-It is warm and humid, but not wet.
+Warm and humid…nice tender new skin.

 But as they wander around under your skin they lay eggs and poop and salivate and whatever.
 We can’t feel any of that at first.